sf-wdi-37/project-1/presentation-guidelines.md

 ### Presentation Tips
-- Consider what you want to show to your audience; don't "wing it."
+- Set aside some time to consider what you want to show to your audience; don't "wing it."

 - Copy your code snippets and explanation into your readme and/or slides.